FantasyInternet/FantasyInternet.github.io/api.md

 If the operation fails, `success` will be zero and nothing will be pushed to the buffer stack.

 `list()` will return a line seperated list of filenames discovered in the specified folder through webcrawling.
 This works best if the server generates directory listings.
+If the `file:` scheme is used, it will simply return the directory contents.

 ### Process handling
     setStepInterval(milliseconds) // Set to -1 to only step on input.